Screening, Diagnosis and Treatment Options

 Screening and Diagnosis: Get Checked

-If your doctor is concerned about your risks of bladder cancer, he will suggest that you be tested.
-If that's the case, there are a few options.
+If your doctor is concerned about your risks of bladder cancer, he or she will suggest that you be tested.
+If that's the case, there are a few options:

-In general, bladder cancer is broken down in this way.
+In general, bladder cancer is broken down into the following stages:

 - Stage I: Cancer is in the bladder lining, but it is not within the bladder wall.

 - Stage II: The cancer is in the bladder wall, but has not broken through it.

 - Stage III: The cancer has spread through the bladder wall and to nearby organs.
 For women, this would be the vagina or uterus; for men, the prostate.